-- Right when the power cord got unplugged, quite a large amount of data was erased.
+- Right when the power ran out, quite a large amount of data was erased.

 In the first example, たくさんの labels the noun 魚 (fish) — it tells us that this is “a lot of fish”, rather than “not a lot of fish”.
 Likewise, 大量の labels the noun データ (data) — it tells us this is “a large amount of data”, as opposed to “not a large amount of data”.
 By using の rather than な here, the quantities expressed are treated like objective facts.
 Anyone who looked at the fish or the data would agree, there’s a lot!

 However, quantities are inherently gradable; if we add more fish to たくさんの魚, then it would be fair to use an adverb of degree like すごく (incredibly) to say すごくたくさんの魚.
 This is why you’ll see that we’ve included such adverbs in our example sentences above.